enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-i.md

 -- 55
 ```

-The above way of adding is refered to as the **square bracket notation**.
+The above way of adding is referred to as the **square bracket notation**.

 ---
 ## Practice